 The youngest child of the Anglican bishop of Manchester, 'Ronnie' Knox (as many friends knew him even into adulthood) seemed always to be thinking, reading and reflecting.
 Asked at the age of four what he liked to do, he answered, "I think all day and at night, I think about the past."
-It seems a wonderfully funny answer until you learn that earlier that year, his mother had died and the past did indeed hold powerfully wrenching attractions for the poor little gaffer.
+It seems a wonderfully funny answer until you learn that earlier that year, his mother had died and even though there wasn't that much of it yet to go burrowing through, the past did indeed hold powerfully wrenching attractions for the poor little gaffer.
 Acquainted with grief from an early age and humble and shy by nature, he nonetheless sported a cheerful and genial disposition all of his life.
 And when his father remarried a couple of years later, he married wisely and well; choosing a goodhearted stepmother for his children who never tried to take charge or take over and therefore triggered none of the traumas in her inherited brood that drive the plots of so many fairy tales.

 Knox was educated at Eton and had already published a collection of light verse in English, Latin and Greek – Signa Severa – by the time he arrived at Oxford’s Balliol College.
 Not only a precociously accomplished writer of considerable dexterity, Knox was also cognizant of his call to clerical life from boyhood and was ordained an Anglican priest at the age of twenty-two.
 Always favoring the Anglo/Catholic wing of that church (which was trying enough for his more fundamentalist father) Knox pulled out all the stops seven years later and went over to Rome in 1917.
 His ordination as a Catholic priest followed two years later and for this his father never forgave him; cutting him out of his will.
 Like John Henry Newman seventy-four years before him, Knox enacted a painfully disruptive pilgrim’s progress as the age’s brightest, rising Anglican light who suddenly ‘poped out’, much to the outrage and profound disappointment of his family and all right-thinking members of society.